ajdavies73/H2B_FUCCI2a-Nucleus-Segmentation-and-Cell-Cycle-Analysis/README.md

 # Section 2 - Analysing per-nucleus intensity data to assess cell cycle phases and progression

-## FUCCI thresholding code
+## Assigning overall colours to individual nuclei using R

-This script can be used to classify nuclei from a single condition as red (corresponding to G1 phase), green (S/G2/M phase), yellow (S phase) or no-colour (G0).
-The proportions of nuclei of each colour in the sample are calculated and plotted as a stacked bar chart.
+[This R script](https://github.com/ajdavies73/H2B_FUCCI2a-Cell-Segmentation-and-Cell-Cycle-Analysis/blob/dc25ad06dd17e4ad36024b01370346215f9eb268/Section%202%20-%20FUCCI2a%20cell%20cycle%20analysis%20using%20fluorescence%20intensity%20data%20from%20CellProfiler%20or%20ImageJ/FUCCI2a%20nucleus%20colour%20determination.R) can be used to classify nuclei from a single condition as red (corresponding to G1 phase), green (S/G2/M phase), yellow (S phase) or no-colour (G0).
+The number of nuclei of each colour are outputted, and the proportions of nuclei of each colour in the sample are calculated and plotted as a stacked bar chart.

 N.B. your .csv file for the condition to be analysed must be formatted as two columns with the headers 'RFPminusBG' and 'YFPminusBG'.
 These should contain the per-nucleus mean intensities of RFP and YFP fluorescence with the background RFP and YFP fluorescence intensity for the image subtracted respectively.
 Each row in the file should represent a single nucleus.